AndrewChild/LocalBoulders/README.md

     - arete shortcut
     - distribute photos (as in action shots, not topos and maps) evenly throughout an area instead of declaring them at the boulder level
 	- minipages can overflow the bottom of a column
-	- update acknowledgements.
-Move to the garden boulders scope
     Other:
     - Consider alternatives to LaTeX.
 HTML?
     - documentation